Gothe: Demographics

 Total 1013 families residing in the village and an average 5 persons live in every family.
 The Gothe village is the 21st most populous village in the sub-district with population of 5,357 of which 2,735 are males while 2,622 are females as per Population Census 2011.
 Average Sex Ratio of Gothe village is 959 which is lower than Karnataka state average of 973.
+One of the notable Acharya of the Dwaita philosophy Shri.
+Gothe Narasimha Acharya of Shri Uttaradhi Mutt hails from here.